jubatus/website/source/en/commands.rst

-   stop      Stop Jubatus servers save      Save the model to directory specified by :option:`server -d` load      Load the model from directory specified by :option:`server -d` status    Print the status of servers, keepers and jubavisors
+   stop      Stop Jubatus servers save      Save the model to directory specified by :option:`server -d` load      Load the model from directory specified by :option:`server -d` status    Print the status of servers, proxies and jubavisors
    ========= =====================================================================================

 .. option:: -s <program>, --server <program>